Tatang94/musik/replit.md

 - ✓ **NEW**: Admin panel bulk song management with Select All/Deselect All options
 - ✓ **NEW**: Bulk delete functionality for mass song removal in admin panel
 - ✓ **FIXED**: YouTube ads configuration - removed ad-blocking parameters to ensure native YouTube ads display properly
+- ✓ **NEW**: Display optimization for songs.php - added cache busting and layout stability fixes
+- ✓ **NEW**: Smooth loading animations and anti-layout-shift measures implemented